 Initiatives - completed and current

-All three courses (launched in 2020) are open for enrolment.
+All three courses are open for enrolment.
 Learn more or enrol in any, or all, courses here.

 HAWAIIAN PUBLIC CHARTER SCHOOLS’ COMMISSION PROGRAMME

-I am excited to be working with a group of Hawaii Native Charter Schools over the next three years to explore critical, culturally sustaining curriculum together.
+I have been working with a group of Hawaii Native Charter Schools over last three years to explore critical, culturally sustaining curriculum together.

 The programme began with a Keynote on 23 September 2021 and has three components: